Anna Sten: Early life and education

 Sten was born December 3, 1908, in Kiev, then part of the Russian Empire.
 There are other conflicting dates of birth: 1910 and 1906 from self-written dates in application forms from college.
-Her mother, Alexandra, listed Anna's birthdate as October 29, 1906, upon her arrival in the United States, although some of the discrepancies may be owing from the switch from the Julian calendar (still used in the Russian Empire up to 1918) to the Gregorian calendar.
-According to the official biography, her father was born into a Cossack family, worked as a theater artist and producer.
-Her mother was a Swede by birth and was a ballerina.
-In Kiev in the middle of the 1920s she married entertainer and variety actor Boris Sten (né Bernstein), and took his stage name as her own.
+Her mother, Alexandra, listed Anna's birthdate as October 29, 1906, upon her arrival in the United States, but some of the discrepancies may be owing from the switch from the Julian calendar (still used in the Russian Empire up to 1918) to the Gregorian calendar.
+According to the official biography, her father was born into a Cossack family, and he worked as a theater artist and producer.
+Her mother, Swedish by birth, was a ballerina.
+In Kiev in the middle of the 1920s, she married entertainer and variety actor Boris Sten and took his stage name as her own.

-In most foreign sources her maiden names are Stenska and Sudakevich, or a combination thereof (such as a common variant Anel (Anyushka) Stenska-Sudakevich or Annel (Anjuschka) Stenskaja Sudakewitsch), which is why Sten has been mistakenly identified with the Russian actress Anel Sudakevich, who starred in Soviet cinema at the same time and with some of the same directors as Anna Sten.
-The actresses have often been confused for one another.
+In most foreign sources her maiden names are Stenska and Sudakevich, or a combination thereof (such as a common variant Anel [Anyushka] Stenska-Sudakevich or Annel [Anjuschka] Stenskaja Sudakewitsch), which is why Sten has been mistakenly identified with the Russian actress Anel Sudakevich, who starred in Soviet cinema at the same time and with some of the same directors as Anna Sten.

 Sten received her education at Kyiv State Theatre College, worked as a reporter and simultaneously played in Kyiv Maly Theater, attended classes at the studio theater where she worked within the Stanislavsky System.
 In 1926, she successfully passed her exams in the first working Proletcult theater in Moscow.